Top Tier MTG Pauper decks for 2025

 Broodscale Combo

-Still, these decks are not what pauper is all about, as some other options are still very solid, such as Mono White Agro, Caw-Gates, Madness Buen and Elves among other options, which make pauper a very diverse meta.
+Still, these decks are not what pauper is all about, as some other options are still very solid, such as Mono White Agro, Caw-Gates, Rakdos Madness, and Elve,s among other options, which make Pauper a very diverse meta.

 How has the Pauper metagame evolved for 2025?